tom-p-huck/mypage/README.md

 - Functional Safety, and
 - Control Theory. <br>

 These topics go hand in hand: Embedded systems are computer systems which interact with the physical word (such as in cars or robots).
 As such systems are often safety-critical, we need functional safety to ensure that they do not pose a risk to us humans.
-Finally, control theory provides the theoretical mathematical foundation for controlling such systems.
+Finally, control theory provides the theoretical mathematical foundation which tells us how to control physical systems so that behave as intended.
 <hr/>

 ### Embedded Systems